Ustocktrade is an ambitious stock trading system offering cutting-edge technology and unlimited day trades — but it has its restrictions, too.

-- The same-day settlement allows profits to be withdrawn immediately.
+- Same-day settlement allows profits to be immediately withdrawn

 Is Ustocktrade legit?

 Ustocktrade is a privately held company founded in 2014 and headquartered in Newton, Massachusetts.
-It is a member of FINRA/SIPC and is a registered broker-dealer.
+It’s a member of FINRA/SIPC and is a registered broker-dealer.
 And the clearing is provided by Electronic Transaction Clearing of Los Angeles.

 The firm has a highly visible role in funding home construction and educational projects in Sri Lanka.
 Company founder Tony Weeresinghe and his wife, Cindy, established the Cainan Foundation as the firm’s private independent 501(c)(3) charitable foundation to oversee these projects.

 Ustocktrade doesn’t have any complaints lodged against it on the Consumer Financial Protection Bureau (CFPB) and isn’t listed on the Better Business Bureau (BBB).

 Ustocktrade reviews and complaints